Pharmacy Residency Program

 Staffing Requirement

-Resident staffing requirements entail working in the outpatient pharmacy on alternating weekends.
+Resident staffing requirements entail working in the outpatient pharmacy every third weekend with your co-resident, and one weekday a month.

 Salary & Benefits